• Skip to primary navigation

 What is the Difference between Breakfast Burritos and Tacos?

-The size of the flour tortilla determines whether it is a burrito or taco.
+The size of the flour tortilla determines whether it is a burrito or a taco.
 Breakfast burritos are enormous because they are made with large 10-inch flour tortillas, whereas breakfast tacos are smaller and made with 8-inch flour tortillas.
 One burrito can feed one very hungry person.
 However, it is large enough to feed two people a healthy serving.

 What is the Best Type of Cheese to Use?